neondatabase/website/content/docs/guides/logical-replication-cloud-sql.md

 ## Prepare your Neon destination database

-This section describes how to prepare your source Neon Postgres database (the subscriber) to receive replicated datan from your Cloud SQL Postgres instance.
+This section describes how to prepare your source Neon Postgres database (the subscriber) to receive replicated data from your Cloud SQL Postgres instance.

 ### Prepare your database schema